-These Whole Wheat Banana Nut Pancakes are modified from the Banana Pancakes at 100 Days of Real Food.
-It was one of the first recipe I made using white whole wheat flour.
+These Whole Wheat Banana Nut Pancakes are one of the first recipes I made using white whole wheat flour.
 I was skeptical.
 And just knew that my kids would turn up their noses at whole wheat pancakes.
 They didn’t even notice.
 It really did open my eyes to the possibility that eating well doesn’t have to taste bland or boring.

 We use maple syrup for pancakes.
 Not that I don’t love the taste of pancake syrup, because I do.
-Maple syrup is also more expensive than pancake syrup.
-(Thankfully it only requires only a fraction of the amount).
-At some point in trying to feed my family healthier food, I made the choice to read the back of the pancake syrup bottle in my pantry.
+But we try to keep the processed stuff to a minimum.
+Maple syrup is also more expensive than pancake syrup -thankfully it only requires only a fraction of the amount.
+To keep my kids from pouring $6 worth of maple syrup on their plate, I use little ramekins for syrup and they dip their pancakes.

 - 2 cups white whole wheat flour